 We specialize in laser cutting services and laser marking of a variety of materials including: acrylic, plastics, paper, cardboard, leather, textiles, wood, vinyl, mirrors and many other materials suitable for laser cutting.

 We don’t laser cut most metals, PVC and anything that is thicker than 1″

-Striving to offer the best laser cutting service for a wide array of applications, laser cutting shapes provides sophistication, class and precision.
+At Laser Cutting Shapes, we strive to offer the best laser cutting service for a wide array of applications.
+Laser cutting shapes provides sophistication, class and precision.

 Our Other Websites